Volunteer Pilots Association

 The Volunteer Pilots Association (VPA) is an American public benefit flying (PBF) group founded in 1990.
 The Volunteer Pilots Association provides free non-emergency air transportation to and from medical appointments for patients with a financial need.
 Headquartered in southwestern Pennsylvania, the VPA is an all-volunteer non-profit organization.
 All member pilots fly privately owned planes and donate their time and flight expenses.

-The VPA also transports donor organs and other time-critical medically related items and provides emergency/disaster relief as part emergency preparedness.
+The VPA also transports donor organs and other time-critical medically related items and provides emergency/disaster relief as part of emergency preparedness.

 The VPA is one of only 70 volunteer pilot organizations in the nation—and the only one based in southwestern Pennsylvania—that fly medical assistance missions.
-The organization serves residents of Pennsylvania, Ohio, New Jersey, New York, Virginia, West Virginia, Maryland and Delaware and usually flies patients to and from health care centers that are up to 300 miles from their homes.
+The organization serves residents of Pennsylvania, Ohio, New Jersey, New York, Virginia, West Virginia, Maryland and Delaware, often flying patients to and from health care centers that are up to 300 miles from their homes.
 For missions outside that radius, the VPA partners with other volunteer pilot organizations.
 Flights are made in general aviation aircraft, usually seating four to six people, including the crew.

 By using general aviation aircraft the VPA is able to operate in areas that don't have airline service.
 The VPA can operate in rural areas and, unlike airlines, can land and take off on relatively short runways.
 In the US there are over 13 thousand public and private airports that can be used by general aviation aircraft, of which only a few hundred can be used by the airlines.

 The VPA is a member of the Air Care Alliance.